Earth Notes: Low-Voltage Disconnect for 12V RE System (2007)

 - Reserve plenty of power for lighting in the evening.

-The laptop actually requires 20V @ 3.25A max, and so I need a small and efficient DC-to-DC converter.
+The laptop actually requires 20V @ 3.25A max, and therefore I need a small and efficient DC-to-DC converter.
 A car laptop power supply is ideal, and should also filter out nasty spikes, etc.

 Note that this is part of a design to automatically switch the laptop back to mains power when there is not enough solar energy to spare.

-This design uses a MAX8212 IC designed for battery monitoring, containing a precision voltage reference, and with very low current draw, that needs only two or three resistors to set up.
+This design uses a MAX8212 IC intended for battery monitoring, containing a precision voltage reference, and with very low current draw, that needs only two or three resistors to set up.

 I use the MAX8212 output to directly drive a high-side p-channel power MOSFET to connect the power to the load (and disconnect when the battery is too low).
 Since this is either fully-on or fully-off, it dissipates almost no heat.